 6 Interior Design Tricks That Will Maximize Your Space

 Interior designers often seem like magicians that can transform a small space into an airy and open oasis.
-They employ tricks that will open up a space and utilize all of its square footage potential.
+They employ tricks that will open up any space and utilize all of its potential square footage.
 This is achieved through thoughtful curation of furniture placement, color scheme, space management and decor that provides optical illusions.

 Steer clear of dark colors, especially in your paint selections.
 Dark colors will dampen the reflection of light within the room, which will decrease the perception of the room’s size.
-Paint your walls a shade of white, light grey or beige.
-If you have hardwood floors, consider finishing them in a light color, like Tribeca, from the Manhattan Collection, which features a lighter “white” finish.
-This room has which walls as well, which makes the room feel open and airy, as the light will be reflected off of all interior surfaces.
+Paint your walls a shade of white, light grey, or beige.
+If you have hardwood flooring,consider finishing them in a light color, such as Tribeca, from the Manhattan Collection, which features a lighter “white” finish.
+This room has white walls as well, which makes the room feel open and airy, as the light will be reflected off of all interior surfaces.

 Home decor can be used in ways that will trick both the mind and the eye.
 Incorporate floor-to-ceiling curtains in your home, which will elongate the room and make it feel more expansive.
 Choose a curtain fabric that is more translucent than opaque, so the room remains light and airy.
 If you need curtains that can temporarily block out light for privacy or sleep, use a dual paneled curtain with a heavy, solid layer and a transparent layer.

 Consider the materials of your furniture when you create your airy and functional living room.
 Rattan or bamboo frames are light, yet sturdy, and won’t overwhelm the room.
 They are versatile designs that will allow you the option of rotating cushions and pillows in accordance with the seasons.
-Consider nesting tables, like the Architect Nesting Coffee Table at West Elm, which can contract and extend.
+Consider nesting tables that can contract and extend.
 This table will save space, though you can create more surface area when necessary.

-Don’t limit all of your storage and displays to the ground, as it will detract from the room’s square footage.
+Don’t limit all of your storage and displays to being located near the ground, as it will detract from the room’s square footage.
 Use plenty of shelving to hold your books and decor.
 The shelves should be shallow in width and should be no more than 10 inches wide.

 When it comes to lighting, skip floor or table lamps and instead utilize wall sconces.
 In your entryway, purchase a wall console that will serve as a catch-all space.
 This can replace an entryway table that will monopolize the space and quickly become a cluttered surface.

-The only situation in which you should be using a narrow plank floor is to create a Herringbone wood floor, or other custom wood floor pattern.
-This is a great design option for an entryway or kitchen where you want a special design.
+Wide plank hardwood flooring is the most common option and is proven to be an investment in your home.
+The only situation in which you should be using a narrow plank floor is when you want to create a pattern such as Herringbone flooring, or other custom wood floor pattern.
+This is a great design option for an entryway or kitchen, anywhere you want a special design.

 – – – – – –